 Next appearances on The Blues Train:No upcoming shows

-“My father was a big influence,” he says.
-“But so were Bob Dylan, Van Morrison, The Band, and the Rolling Stones.
-I always liked the way The Band brought variety and diversity to their sound.
-So my sound has bits of country, soul, Celtic, and rock.
+“My parents were a big influence,” says Owen.
+“They introduced me to such an awesome collection of music from such a young age.
+Bob Dylan, Van Morrison, The Band, The Rolling Stones.
+I always loved the variety and diversity to their sounds.
+My sound has bits of country, soul, roots, and rock.
 I love the variations.”

 Now, Owen is gearing up to release his 4th studio album.

 “I thought it was time to do something different so I enlisted a group of talented friends and musical pilgrims and we congregated at a farm style studio in the hills outside of Cootamundra, NSW.
 We laid down the soul of the album over a few melting summer days and I quickly realised this was going to be something special.
 After so many years and albums I finally feel like I’ve found my musical homeland in this album.
 Easily one of the most rewarding rock n roll experiences I’ve ever had the pleasure to take part in.”